Culpeper County, Virginia: History

-During the Civil War the Battle of Cedar Mountain took place on 9 August 1862, and the Battle of Brandy Station occurred on 9 June 1863, in Culpeper County.
+During the Civil War the Battle of Cedar Mountain took place on August 9, 1862, and the Battle of Brandy Station occurred on June 9, 1863, in Culpeper County.

 Culpeper was the boyhood home of Civil War General A. P. Hill, who fought against Union forces.

 The negative impact of the Massive Resistance campaign against school integration led to the statewide election of a pro-desegregation governor.
 By the middle of the 1970s, Culpeper was the last county in Virginia to desegregate its public schools.
 In 2018 Culpeper County Public Schools has six elementary, two middle schools and two high schools.
 In 1935 the Rotary Club of Culpeper began a college loan fund, which in 1966 became a four-year scholarship based on academic achievement.
 The group also provides a Technical School scholarship based on academic achievement.

 Culpeper County is home to Commonwealth Park, site for many world-class equestrian events.
 It was here that actor Christopher Reeve suffered his 1995 accident during a competition.

-The town of Culpeper was rated #10 by Norman Crampton, author of "The 100 Best Small Towns in America," in February, 1993.
+The town of Culpeper was rated #10 by Norman Crampton, author of "The 100 Best Small Towns in America," in February 1993.

 In April 2016, the county Board of Supervisors denied a routine request from the Islamic Center of Culpeper for a pump and haul permit to serve their envisioned mosque.
 This resulted in a lawsuit by the US Department of Justice in December.

 Economy

 Culpeper County has a civilian workforce of 24,313.
 30% of residents live and work within the county while 70% of workers commute out of the locality.
-The most residents are commuting to Fairfax or Fauqier counties.
+The most residents are commuting to Fairfax or Fauquier counties.
 In comparison, the equivalent of 45% are in-commuters.
 The most in-commuters are coming from Orange County.

-The Top 10 non-governmental Culpeper employers as of March 2021:
+The Top 10 non-governmental Culpeper employers as of March 2023: